Zephyr-Zhong/QA-Merging/README.md

 <!-- preview markdown: ctrl+shift+v -->
-# RPAM
+# QA-Merging

 **Instruction**

-This repository contains the code of the paper **QA-Merging: Query-Adaptive Reasoning via Layer Selective Model Merging** submitted to ACL.
+This repository contains the code of the paper **QA-Merging: Query-Adaptive Reasoning via Layer Selective Model Merging**.

 - The code for our merging method can be found in `src`.
 - The code for evaluation can be found in `evaluation/script`.